develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 In Finland, the gaming computer of every school boy was the iconic [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) with only 64 kilobytes of memory.
-The Commodore era lasted about one decade before the market was finally saturated with the next generation 16 bit computers.
+The Commodore era lasted about one decade before the market was finally saturated with the next generation 16-bit computers.

 What is truly remarkable, is just how much software improved during those long ten years.
-The games made for Commodore 64 toward the end of the era were true master pieces of software code optimization.
-It's just mind blowing how complex games emerged for that tiny hardware!
+The games written for Commodore 64 toward the end of the era were true master pieces of software code optimization.
+It's just mind blowing how complex games emerged for that whiny piece of hardware!

 ## Importance of code optimization today

-In today's abundance of computer hardware and super efficient CPUs, it appears that software of today is often quite crappily crafted from the performance perspective.
+In today's abundance of computer hardware and super efficient CPUs, it appears that software of our time is often quite crappily crafted from the performance perspective.

 There's no lack of articles on Medium and other forums promoting software "paradigms" that are quite disastrous for the CPU performance.
 It may look like vanity even to bother to look at performance, but the reality will eventually hit hard when you have to create software that has to process huge quantities of data.

-Then it becomes very evident that quite many hyped coding techniques just don't serve well anymore, and you will find yourself spending huge piles of money paying for CPU to compsensate for lavish code.
+Then it becomes very evident that quite many hyped coding techniques just don't serve well anymore, and you will find yourself spending huge piles of money paying for CPU time to compensate for lavish code.

 ## How to optimize?

-It turns out, often the best approach to optimize code does not involve introducing the framework X ("just name it"), but rather looking into the code at the fundamental level and rather asking the question, "what does this code really do".
-Although it may sound just very boring, I will say that going back to basics and just looking into the logic at the very root level is the key!
+It turns out, often the best approach to optimize code does not involve introducing another framework X to magically "fix everything".
+Instead, the important thing to do is to have a look into the code at the fundamental level and ask the question, "what does this code really do".
+Although this might sound boring, I will say that going back to basics and looking into the logic at the very root level is powerful!

 ## Lists vs hashes

 Now, time to compile this article into something practical and
-have a look at how lists are being accessed very commonly in almost any software and how this practice deals devastating blows to your code perfomance!
+have a look at how lists are being accessed very commonly in almost any software and how some hard-rooted coding habits can be dealing devastating blows to code perfomance!

 I'll use Ruby language for example, but this principle applies to every other modern programming language, such as Python, JavaScript, Java etc.

 Let's find an entry from an array using the convenient array find method: